 The next step is rendering the chicken fat to separate it from any impurities.
 Start by cutting the chicken fat into small pieces or using a meat grinder.
 This allows for easier and faster rendering.
 Place the fat in a heavy-bottomed pan or skillet, ensuring there is enough fat to fully cover the bottom of the pan.

-See also How to cook spelt grain
+See also How to cook a manhattan roast

 Turn the heat to low and slowly melt the fat, stirring occasionally.
 As the fat melts, it will release its liquid and become more transparent.
 Continue cooking until the fat has completely melted, and only golden-brown cracklings remain.